FreeRCT/FreeRCT/doc/data_format.rst

 neighbouring tiles through four edges, optionally also covering the corner between two connecting edges.

-Starting at offset 14 are the sprite block numbers of each sprite.
+Starting at offset 18 are the sprite block numbers of each sprite.
 As normal, use 0 to denote absence of a sprite.
 Two letter words in the description denote an edge connects, one letter words denote the corner is covered.

 Besides the maximal 47 flat sprites there are also 4 sprites with one edge raised.
-FreeRCT can read path blocks with version 1.
+FreeRCT can read path blocks with version 3.

+Available path surface types:

 - Empty (0) Reserved, do not use in the RCD file.
+- Wood (4)
+- Tiled (8)
+- Asphalt (12)
 - Concrete (16)

+Add 0x8000 (32768) to the surface type to indicate the path should be used for queueing.

 ======  ======  ==========================================================
 Offset  Length  Description